Last updated in October 2020

 5. Grow herbs yourself

 Herbs such as basil are really easy to care of and save you the money you would otherwise spend on their dried versions.
-All you need is to put your herb in a suitable place (usually not too sunny) and water them regularly.

 6. Use reusable items instead of disposables